LoopKit/loopdocs/docs/browser/bb-errors.md

 ### New Builder: Add Identifiers Error

 If you succeeded with Validate Secrets, this should also succeed.
-If it does not, the most likely problem is with one of these keys.
-Perhaps when you saved them to your Secrets Reference file, there was a mistake or you used a smart editor that changed a small letter to a capital letter or inserted or removed a line break:

-* `FASTLANE_KEY`
-* `FASTLANE_KEY_ID`

-The `FASTLANE_KEY` can be taken from the `p8` file you downloaded.
-The other keys are all able to be copied again from your *Apple* Developer account page.
-See [Copy `API Key Secrets`](secrets.md#copy-api-key-secrets){: target="_blank" }.
+If it does not, please skip ahead to [Error: `missing a required attribute`](#error-missing-a-required-attribute).

 Do not hesitate to [ask a mentor for help](#where-to-get-help-with-browser-build).